Guest

 Cisco Unified Border Element

-The following is the configuration of the Cisco Unified Border Element in the distributed model.
+The following example shows the configuration of the Cisco Unified Border Element in the distributed model.
 Significant sections of this output are shown in bold type for emphasis.

 no service password-encryption